<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 In March 2022, the Consumer Price Index for All Urban Consumers (CPI-U), the most common measure of inflation, rose at an annual rate of 8.5%, the highest level since December 1981.
 1 It's not surprising that a Gallup poll at the end of March found that one out of six Americans considers inflation to be the most important problem facing the United States.

 When inflation began rising in the spring of 2021, many economists, including policymakers at the Federal Reserve, believed the increase would be transitory and subside over a period of months.
-One year later, inflation has proven to be more stubborn than expected.
-It may be helpful for DCP Midstream employees and retirees to look at some of the forces behind rising prices, the Fed's plan to combat them, and early signs that inflation may be easing.
+The inflation surge ultimately proved more stubborn than expected.
+It is helpful to understand the forces behind those rising prices, the Fed's response to combat them, and how the situation ultimately resolved.

 Hot Economy Meets Russia and China